1 Amazing Tour to Cape Reinga, New Zealand

 Houhora Heads

 Back on the bus for another 1-1½ drive to our lunch stop at Houhora Heads.
 Our lunch for the tour to Cape Reinga is Fish and Chips by the Sea.
-By now the sun is out, and the colours coming off the water are beautiful.
-The Kauri Workshop is the next stop where we have afternoon tea and look over beautiful wooden furniture and carvings.
+By now, the sun is out, and the colours coming off the water are beautiful.
+The Kauri Workshop is the next stop, where we enjoy afternoon tea and admire the beautiful wooden furniture and carvings.

 Houhora Heads near Paihia tour to Cape Reinga..